 This is the hardest part of the Thai addresses to understand as it does not correspond with administrative divisions.
 This makes understanding of roads and their alleys also known as ‘soi’ can be difficult to understand.

-For example ‘Sukhumvit Soi 10’ can have their own numbered sub-sois.
+For example ‘Sukhumvit Soi 10’ can have its own numbered sub-sois.
 So, Soi 10 off Soi 63 off Sukhumvit Rd can be referred to as any of Thanon Ekkamai Soi 10, or Ekkamai Soi 10.

 District